Clats97/ClatScribe/README.md

 # ClatScribe
 ClatScribe is a speech-to-text tool that captures real-time audio, transcribes 3-second chunks via OpenAI API, timestamps and logs the text.
 The 3 second audio files are deleted after the newest file is written, so it does not take up lots of space.
 It has a CLI and a GUI.
+The outputs are optimized for transcribing audio from 1 person at a time, with no requirement for fast transcription.
+Because of the way the OpenAI transcribing models work, there will be a lag.
+If you'd like a tool that is quicker and outputs word per word instead of in chunks, check out ClatScribe 2.0 at github.com/clats97/clatscribe2.0 which uses the Google Transcription API.

 # Speech-to-Text & Transcription Tool (Version 1.00)